What does teenage bullying look like?

-- verbal bullying – for example, insulting, threatening, ridiculing or mocking
+- verbal bullying – for example, insulting, threatening or making fun of someone

 - bullying behind someone’s back – for example, playing nasty jokes, spreading rumours, or encouraging peers to exclude someone

-- physical bullying – for example, pushing, tripping or hitting.
+- physical bullying – for example, pushing, tripping or hitting, or damaging property

-If you suspect your child is bullying, there are some signs to look out for.
-For example, your child might be:
+If you think your child might be bullying, there are some signs you can look out for.
+For example, your child might:

-- talking about the other kids at school in an aggressive or negative way
+- talk about other children at school in an aggressive or negative way

-- having money, electronic goods or things that don’t belong to her
+- have money, electronic goods or other things that don’t belong to her

-- being secretive about communication devices, including computers
+- be secretive about mobile phones or computers

-- systematically excluding others from her friendship group.
+- deliberately exclude others from her friendship group.

 None of these signs means your child is definitely bullying.
 But you might want to talk to your child to find out if he’s been having any problems getting along with other children at school.